alexhkurz/SmartContractsSummer2022/Tutorial/PayAndGuess/README.md

     - The paid amount cannot be 0.
     - The guesses must be integers in the range [1,10].

+    The requirements can go into the indicated place:

     ```solidity
     contract PayAndGuess4 {
         ...